 • Sociology: Mary Louise Adams, Annette Burfoot, Richard Day, Martin Hand, Villia Jefremovas, Cynthia Levine-Rasky, Magda Lewis, David Lyon, David Murakami Wood, Sergio Sismondo, Sarita Srivastava

 Ph.D.: Minimum $18,000

 We encourage you to apply for additional funding through external scholarships (SSHRC, OGS, etc.).
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (for M.A) or $7,500 (for PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (for M.A) or $7,500 (for PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

 M.A.: Four-year bachelor’s degree in a related program from a recognized university, minimum upper second class standing

 Ph.D.: Master’s degree in Cultural Studies or a related discipline from a recognized university